daryllman/qdrant-quickstart/README.md

 This script will:
 - Check if Qdrant is running and offer to start it with Docker
-- Install all required Python dependencies
+- Install all required Python dependencies (if not using uv)
 - Run all example scripts with proper error handling
 - Execute the test suite
 - Clean up resources when done